 The results on the following page are for the data collected using the new survey methodology between 5 September 2020 and 27 June 2021 as part of the PAMCo Bridge 3 2021 release.

 Fieldwork for the new methodology consists of a postal stage in which invitations are sent by post to take part in a self-completion survey, either online or by post, followed by a field stage in which interviewers call at all addresses from which neither a complete survey nor a refusal has been obtained.
 At the field stage, and prior to the addition of in-home interviewing in October 2021, interviewers acted mainly as facilitators to invite potential participants to complete the survey, in one of the following ways:

 - Online self-completion on a smartphone, tablet or pc/laptop of their own and in their own time

 - Online self-completion on a tablet lent to them by the interviewer – again, in their own time

 - Through an MS Teams interview in which the interviewer shared their screen and completed the survey from a remote location

 PAMCo Response Rates

-The PAMCo response rate is a complete response rate because it reflects both of the following:
+The field stage PAMCo response rate can be a complete response rate because it reflects both of the following: